What is MACRS Depreciation?

 Explanation of MACRS Depreciation

-The MACRS system is a variant of depreciation which is different from the straight-line depreciation method.
-It is generally employed to meet up with the compliance requirement of US taxation, and it classifies the fixed asset into classes.
-Each class basis the useful life of the tangible asset has a pre-defined depreciation matrix and depreciation periods.
+The MACRS system is a variant of depreciation that is different from the straight-line depreciation method.
+It is generally employed to meet the compliance requirement of US taxation and classifies the fixed asset into classes.
+Each class basis of the useful life of the tangible asset has a pre-defined depreciation matrix and depreciation periods.
 The modified accelerated cost recovery system enables the organization to get back the cost basis of the tangible assets that generally burn out or deteriorate during the course of their useful life.
 The internal revenue service generally shares the guidelines for the organization on which the assets are qualified under the modified accelerated cost recovery system.

-The MACRS enables faster depreciation of assets in the initial years during the asset’s useful life and then gradually slows down the depreciation component at the later stage of the useful life of the asset.
+The MACRS enables faster depreciation of assets in the initial years during the asset’s useful life and then gradually slows down the depreciation component at the later stage of the asset’s useful life.
 Therefore, the MACRS system is regarded as fundamentally useful for the purpose of tax filing.

 How Does It Work?

 The taxpayers may adopt two broad classes of depreciation systems to depreciate property as per the modified accelerated depreciation system.
-They are broadly termed as alternative depreciation systems and general depreciation systems.
-Any system employed would help in the computation of the recovery timeline and method of depreciation to be employed.
-As a general convention, the taxpayers have to use a general depreciation system, and in most exceptional cases, the taxpayers may adopt the alternative depreciation system.
-The exceptional system may comprise of change in-laws or to meet up the legal requirements.
+They are broadly termed alternative depreciation systems and general depreciation systems.
+Any system employed would help compute the recovery timeline and method of depreciation.
+As a general convention, the taxpayers have to use an available depreciation system, and in most exceptional cases, the taxpayers may adopt the alternative depreciation system.
+The exceptional system may comprise a law change or meet the legal requirements.

 How to Calculate MACRS Depreciation?

-The computation of depreciation expense basis the modified accelerated recovery system would broadly require three steps, namely: –
+The computation of the depreciation expense basis of the modified accelerated recovery system would broadly require three steps, namely: –

 - The business has to determine the asset class of the tangible asset.
 The classes are defined basis of the useful life of the tangible asset.
 There is a computation of the recovery period basis the asset class of the tangible asset.

-- Once the depreciation matrix is determined, the internal revenue service has laid down guidelines to decide when the assets are acquired basis the acquisition month, quarter or at the end of the year.
-The conventions are broadly classified as the mid-quarter, mid-month and mid-year, respectively.
+- Once the depreciation matrix is determined, the internal revenue service has laid down guidelines to decide when the assets are acquired basis the acquisition month, quarter, or year-end.
+The conventions are broadly classified as the mid-quarter, mid-month, and mid-year, respectively.

-- The depreciation expense should be computed using three broad methods of depreciation, namely 150 % declining balance, 200% declining balance and the method of straight-line depreciation.
+- The depreciation expense should be computed using three broad methods of depreciation, namely 150 % declining balance, 200% declining balance, and straight-line depreciation.

 Example of MACRS Depreciation

 Let us take the example of ABC company.
 The business has purchased a tractor with a useful life of three years.
-The asset costs around $340,000, and the asset has a useful life of 3 years.
-Help the management determine the depreciation expense through the useful life of the asset.
+The asset costs around $340,000 and has a useful life of 3 years.
+Help the management determine the depreciation expense through the asset’s useful life.

 The depreciation matrix table basis the useful life of three years is provided below: –